-The Great Recession has revive the debate over Keynesian effect on Aggregate Demand.
-Basically, the debate is being tackled by three fronts: the effectiveness of fiscal policy; the amount of dollars for the stimulus package; and where and how the government should spend the stimulus.
-However, there is a relative gap in knowing how the citizen graps the current recession and how it affects the overall performance of the economy.
-As a political and policy matter, citizen expectations determine not only the required confidence for investing in the private sector, but also the future political outcomes.
-This paper depicts the role that the government should persue in the economic recovery from the perspective of the so-called “Occupy Boston Movement”.
-And also, how the government should spend in order to affect the business cycle.
-By contrasting two perspectives on deferal spending –Friedman and Keynes-, the first part of the paper is a brief review of the debate over the role of government during economic crisis.
+The Great Recession has revived the debate over Keynesian effect on Aggregate Demand.
+The debate is being tackled by three fronts: the effectiveness of fiscal policy; the number of dollars for the stimulus package; and where and how the government should spend the stimulus.
+However, there is a relative gap in knowing how the citizen grasps the current recession and how it affects the overall performance of the economy.
+As a political and policy matter, citizen expectations determine not only the required confidence for investing in the private sector but also the future political outcomes.
+This paper depicts the role that the government should pursue in the economic recovery from the perspective of the so-called “Occupy Boston Movement.”
+Moreover, also, how the government should spend to affect the business cycle.
+By contrasting two perspectives on federal spending –Friedman, and Keynes-, the first part of the paper is a brief review of the debate over the role of government during the economic crisis.
 The second section shows statistical results from forty interviews with members of Occupy Boston Movement.
 Finally, the third section concludes and makes policy recommendations.

 Based upon two general theories of government spending –Friedman and Keynes- we identified 24 federal agencies, departments and commissions that perform at least one of the three main fiscal policy functions of the federal State: Allocation of resources; Redistribution of resources; and Stabilization of the Economy.
 Considering those 24 federal institutions, interviewees were given information about the share those institutions have in the fiscal year of 2011.
-We interviewed thirty five members of the movement “Occupy Boston”, regardless age, ethnicity or birth place.
+We interviewed thirty-five members of the movement “Occupy Boston,” regardless age, ethnicity or birthplace.
 They were just asked whether or not they were camping at Dewey Square.
-Then, they were informed about the budget regarding percentage, contracts and grants.
-Basically, interviewees were asked: “if you would be asked to re-allocate the budget, how would you allocate the resources?”
+Then, they were informed about the budget regarding percentage, contracts, and grants.
+Interviewees were asked: “if you would be asked to re-allocate the budget, how would you allocate the resources?”
 The interviews were conducted at Dewey Square in Downtown Boston Massachusetts, between October 17th and October 21st.

 The format of the survey was mostly one of an interview due to the complexity of the issue.
 Most of the members approached by the interviewers did not know what agencies exactly do.
 Therefore, the interviewer should explain in detail some of the agencies’ missions.
 Also, explanations were due when it came to budgetary issues such as the difference between grants and contracts.
 Finally, budgetary information for the fiscal year of 2011 was taken from www.usaspending.gov.

 Since 2008 Paul Krugman is advocating for a stimulus plan that should be at least $600 billion (New York Times Nov.
-10 2008).
-This 2008-nobel-prize-awarded economist strongly supports the Keynesian perspective about the effect that fiscal policy has on the economic recovery.
-Basically, what it means is that the Aggregate Demand can be affected by either government spending or tax cuts.
-As a Keynesian he thinks fiscal policy should be used as a tool for stabilizing the economy, which also means having a countercyclical fiscal policy.
+10, 2008).
+This 2008-Nobel-prize-awarded economist strongly supports the Keynesian perspective about the effect that fiscal policy has on the economic recovery.
+What it means is that the Aggregate Demand can be affected by either government spending or tax cuts.
+As a Keynesian, he thinks fiscal policy should be used as a tool for stabilizing the economy, which also means having a countercyclical fiscal policy.
 Therefore, the government must spend during economic crisis while saving during economic booms.
-However, as Rivlin has reminded us, doing so is not that easy, especially when it comes to policy proposal.
+However, as Rivlin has reminded us, doing so is not that easy, especially when it comes to policy proposals.
 Make policies work implies a “battle over the federal budget” (Rivlin 2002).

 However, Krugman has not been along in advocating for more expending measures.
 Indeed, there has been a boom of academic articles that try to assess and to measure that proposition.
-Fernandez-Arias, and Montiel (2011) have shown how most of Latin American countries reacted the Great Recession by applying fiscal expansion.
-Likewise, “countercyclical spending measures were concentrated on infrastructure investments, programs to support small and medium size enterprises weakened by the crisis, and social safety net programs” (Fernandez-Arias, E., & Montiel, P. pag.
+Fernandez-Arias and Montiel (2011) have shown how most of the Latin American countries reacted the Great Recession by applying fiscal expansion.
+Likewise, “countercyclical spending measures were concentrated on infrastructure investments, programs to support small and medium-sized enterprises weakened by the crisis, and social safety net programs” (Fernandez-Arias, E., & Montiel, P. page.
 320 2011).
 Researches about economies overseas have recently shown also that government may affect private consumption and also generate confidence.
-Wang and Gao (2011) demonstrated that, considering the specific labor and commodity markets in China, “during 1981-1983 and 19998-2008, government consumption and taxes had a significant Keynesian effect on private consumption” (Wang, L., & Gao, W. Page 74.
+Wang and Gao (2011) demonstrated that considering the specific labor and commodity markets in China, “during 1981-1983 and 19998-2008, government consumption and taxes had a significant Keynesian effect on private consumption” (Wang, L., & Gao, W. Page 74.
 2011).

 Nonetheless, spending is not only aimed at recovery concerns, but also at the so-called social balance.
 Theoretically speaking, spending is intended to assuage the externalities generated by the market.
-Therefore, following Galbraith, “every increase in the consumption of private goods will normally mean some facilitating or protective step by the state” (Galbraith, 1958 pag 189).
-This sort of spending stems on a perspective of social policy.
+Therefore, following Galbraith, “every increase in the consumption of private goods will normally mean some facilitating or protective step by the state” (Galbraith, 1958 page 189).
+This sort of spending stems from a perspective of social policy.
 Galbraith’s concept of Social Balance tries to justify public spending as a mean to ameliorate undesired economic spillovers.
 Somehow, if economic growth brings undesired outcomes or externalities, it means someone-somewhere is getting affected negatively by that economic growth.
-From those economic effects entitlements flourish establishing a basic right to survival.
-In terms of Arthur Okun, “the assurance of dignity for every member of the society requires a right to a decent existence”(Okun, 1975. page 17), and it includes basic services such as health care, housing and the like.
+From those economic effects, entitlements flourish establishing a basic right to survival.
+Regarding Arthur Okun, “the assurance of dignity for every member of the society requires a right to a decent existence”(Okun, 1975. page 17), and it includes essential services such as healthcare, housing and the like.

-Furtheremore, one of the most compelling arguments surrounding the failure of countercyclical fiscal policy rests on a lack of data and appropriated methods for measuring the effects of government spending on Aggregate Demand.
+Furthermore, one of the most compelling arguments surrounding the failure of countercyclical fiscal policy rests on a lack of data and appropriate methods for measuring the effects of government spending on Aggregate Demand.
 As Parker recently concluded “we do not have a good measure of the effects of fiscal policy in a recession because the methods that we use to estimate the effects of fiscal policy” Parker, J. A. (2011).
-In other words, we lack historic examples of deep recessions; therefore non-linearites are hard to measure.
-Nonetheless, there have been studies that go even further and have bolstered the neo-classical point of view.
-Taylor stated that by doing an empirical examination of the three countercyclical incentives, none of them have had positive effect on consumption (Taylor, J. B. 2011).
+In other words, we lack historical examples of deep recessions; therefore non-linearites are hard to measure.
+Nonetheless, there have been studies that go even further and have bolstered the neoclassical point of view.
+Taylor stated that by doing an empirical examination of the three countercyclical incentives, none of them had a positive effect on consumption (Taylor, J. B. 2011).

-Despite the fact that the critics point out lack of empirical information, as a political issue, spending may consider public opinion.
-In the last two years United States have seen grow two “social movement” that argue on the role the federal government must pursue.
-The so-called Tea Party and the so-called “Occupy Movement” apparently have their own preferences on government spending and government role.
+Even though the critics point out lack of empirical information, as a political issue, spending may consider public opinion.
+In the last two years, the United States has seen grow two “social movement” that argue on the role the federal government must pursue.
+The so-called Tea Party and the so-called “Occupy Movement” apparently have their preferences on government spending and government role.
 “Occupy Boston” is the social manifestation we surveyed in this paper.
-The following section depicts the empirical information we took from the interviews.
+The following section depicts the empirical data we took from the interviews.

 As we mentioned above, interviewees were asked whether or not they were camping in Dewey Square.
 After having that confirmation, they were asked to assign a budgetary value to each of 24 agencies and departments of the federal government.
 Generally speaking, as it is shown in graph 1 and 2, it is not possible to conclude that the movement has a unified concept on how the federal government should allocate the Budget.
 Outcomes show that only a 42% thinks that the government should spend more money, while a 28% considers it should spend less.
 Spending more does not constitute an overwhelming majority in the Movement.
 A high 30% that suggested spending the same mostly meant either a lack of knowledge about the budgetary issues or reluctance to answer.